CaveStoryModdingCommunity/FreewareHacks/README.md

 To contribute to this repository, you may upload files while [creating a new issue](https://github.com/CaveStoryModdingCommunity/FreewareHacks/issues) (do this **ONLY** for brand new hacks, not for updating/fixing hacks that  already exist in the repository), or by forking the repository and issuing a pull request.

 # How to Download and Use:
-Click the green "Code" button at the top and then click "Download ZIP" (those familiar with git should already be aware of the additional methods of cloning a remote repository).
+[Click here to download this repository as a .zip file](https://github.com/CaveStoryModdingCommunity/FreewareHacks/archive/refs/heads/main.zip) (there's nothing to compile/build, as it's a collection of patches for other programs).

-There is also the [Unsorted Dump](https://github.com/CaveStoryModdingCommunity/FreewareHacks/tree/unsorted-dump) branch available to download, which includes additional hacks that have not been fully sorted, tested, merged into similar hacks already in the main repository or otherwise contain issues that need attention.
+[You can also download the unsorted-dump version](https://github.com/CaveStoryModdingCommunity/FreewareHacks/archive/refs/heads/unsorted-dump.zip), which includes additional hacks that have not been fully sorted, tested, merged into similar hacks already in the main repository or otherwise contain issues that need attention.

 ***It is essential to backup your executable before applying any hacks to your CS mods!*** Many hacks are not compatible with other hacks (such as those having to do with TSC or those that edit the same Weapon or NPC) and will **corrupt your mod** if both are applied.
 There is little indication of what hacks are compatible outside special programs such as [Brayconn's Patching Program](https://github.com/Brayconn/BPP).
 Practise observation and caution when patching your game.